-- To provide an academic environment for public health education, research, and practice in an urban setting with an emphasis on urban and immigrant health. - To educate individuals through an academic program that prepares graduates to identify, address, and resolve public health issues and manage public health programs in diverse settings, especially urban environments with different racial, ethnic, cultural, religious, and socioeconomic groups. - To advance public health knowledge through scientific investigation of health and disease, with a focus on urban and immigrant health issues. - To disseminate and interpret research results to professionals, patients, individuals and their families, and the public. - > To advance the health of communities through collaborative public health approaches to health promotion and disease prevention and intervention.
+- o To provide an academic environment for public health education, research, and practice in an urban setting with an emphasis on urban and immigrant health. - To educate individuals through an academic program that prepares graduates to identify, address, and resolve public health issues and manage public health programs in different settings, especially urban environments with diverse racial, ethnic, cultural, religious, and socioeconomic groups.